 After months of complaining to Vic, I finally found a junk store in Boston with a box of lost photos.
 This makes me unreasonably happy.
 This one of a Peugeot bicycle dealer in France is related to several others that I did not buy, mainly architectural photos.
-They all have the same typewritting on the back in an odd blue ink.
+They all have the same typewriting on the back in an odd blue ink.
 The one says: “La Châtre, a house of the fifteenth century.”
 This is a translation from an earlier French handwritten note.
 The typewriter must have been a European model due to the unusual diacritic.

-It seems to me, based on some other photos in the box, that many of these photos belonged to a photographer who was stationed with the American military in Wiesbaden, West Germany during the 1950’s.
+It seems to me, based on some other photos in the box, that many of these photos belonged to a photographer who was stationed with the American military in Wiesbaden, West Germany during the 1950s.
 Obviously, this photo is older.
 Was the previous owner once a soldier and then a professor of architecture at one of the local universities?
 Or is this set of photos completely unrelated?
 Perhaps belonging to what may be a set of photos from an earlier photography shop that starts with an R?
-Either way, how did it end up in box of paper scraps in Boston, being sold for a buck?
+Either way, how did it end up in a box of paper scraps in Boston, being sold for a buck?

 that’s a great picture.